Table of Contents

 Christmas Songs in Irish

-Find your favorite Christmas song in Irish!
-Here are some of the best translated versions of popular Christmas songs.
+If you are looking for Irish Christmas songs as gaeilge (or in Irish).
+Here are some of the best translated versions of popular Irish Gaelic Christmas songs.

 Oíche Chiúin (Silent Night) – Enya

 The iconic voice of Enya is one that many people instantly associate with Ireland and Celtic music in general.

 As a native Irish speaker from Gweedore in County Donegal, Enya’s take on Oíche Chiúin (or Silent Night in English) sung as a Christmas Irish song is especially moving.
 (Silent Night is one of the more common Christmas mass songs in Ireland, but it is rarely sung in Irish.)

 Fairytale of New York (in Irish) – Seo Linn

 If you like the original Fairytale of New York, have a listen to this version of the Pogues’ Christmas song in Irish by the Irish Band Seo Linn.